Cleveland Clinic logo

 McRoberts Maneuver

-The McRoberts maneuver is a procedure to correct shoulder dystocia during childbirth.
-Shoulder dystocia is when your baby's shoulders are stuck inside your pelvis during delivery.
-It's performed by pressing a pregnant person's legs against their abdomen.
+The McRoberts maneuver is a procedure to fix shoulder dystocia during a vaginal childbirth.
+Shoulder dystocia is when your baby’s shoulders are stuck inside your pelvis.
+It involves your provider pressing your thighs to your chest to widen your sacrum.
 The McRoberts maneuver is safe and effective.

 Advertisement